 Emergency Contraception.

 Emergency contraception can prevent pregnancy after unprotected sex or if the contraception used failed- for example, if a condom has split or someone forgot to take their pill.
-There are two type of emergency contraception, the Emergency Contraceptive Pill and the Emergency Intrauterine Device.
+There are two types of emergency contraception, the Emergency Contraceptive Pill and the Emergency Intrauterine Device.

 If the emergency contraceptive pill is taken during the first half of the menstrual cycle, it works specifically to prevent ovulation – even if the egg is mature and ready to be released, it will not be, meaning the sperm cannot fertilise it.